Quantitative characterization of finite simple groups: a complement: Introduction

 \begin{thm} Let $G$ be a finite group.
 Then $G\cong A_5$ if and only if $\pi_e(G)=\{1, 2, 3, 5\}$. \end{thm}

-After learning about this result, Professor Xuefu Duan wrote in a letter to Professor Zhongmu Chen: ``Very interesting, I will also think about it when I have time."
-The encouragement from both Professor Duan and Professor Chen prompted the author to characterize more simple groups by using ``the set of element orders".
+After learning about this result, Xuefu Duan wrote in a letter to Zhongmu Chen: ``Very interesting, I will also think about it when I have time."
+The encouragement from both Duan and Zhongmu Chen prompted the author to characterize more simple groups by using ``the set of element orders".
 However, when dealing with simple groups (such as $A_6$) that could not be characterized only by the ``set of element orders", the natural thought is to add the ``order of group."
 Consequently, the conjecture \ref{1.1} was posed.

 Article \cite{184} was published in Chinese.
-A similar article was published five years later in the \textit{Proceedings of the American Mathematical Society} \cite{42}, but the main theorem of that article contains some mistakes.
+A similar article was published five years later in \cite{42}, but the main theorem of this article contains some mistakes.
 In response, the author, together with coauthors, published article \cite{39} as a corrigendum to article \cite{42}.
 Initially published in Chinese as well, article \cite{185} gained recent attention, prompting the authors of \cite{185} to translate it into English and submited it on arXiv. \cite{149} generalized \cite{184} to investigate finite groups in which all elements, except those in a normal subgroup, have prime order.
-The recently published paper (arXiv:2203.02537v1) on arXiv by Lewis, titled ``Groups having all elements of a normal subgroup with prime power order" is a generalization of the reference \cite{185}.
+The recently published paper \cite{LML} is a generalization of the reference \cite{185}.